sandrinamfs/LogoDex/README.md

 These logos are provided for design and development purposes.
 For production use, please check the brand’s official guidelines and assets.

-If you own a brand and want an icon removed or updated, email sandrina.mfs@gmail.com.
+If you own a brand and want an icon removed or updated, please open an issue on GitHub.